rolandramp/ExDDS24Group14/README.md

 Create a conda environment with `conda create -n ExDDsEx2 python=3.12` and activate it `conda activate ExDDsEx2`.
 With `pip install -r requirements.txt` all necessary libraries will be installed.

+## Runtime Parameters

+The command line options for the script in **main.py** are as follows:
+- *--scrape*: This flag indicates that the script should perform the scraping of websites.
+When this flag is provided, the script will scrape the websites specified in the *question_links_bankruptcy.json* file.
+- *--transform*: This flag indicates that the script should transform the JSON files into a DataFrame.
+When this flag is provided, the script will read the JSON files from the specified directory, process them, and save the resulting DataFrame as a Parquet file.
+- *--start*: This option specifies the start index for scraping.
+It is an integer value and defaults to 0 if not provided.
+It is used to determine the starting point in the list of URLs to scrape.
+- *--end*: This option specifies the end index for scraping.
+It is an integer value and defaults to None if not provided.
+It is used to determine the ending point in the list of URLs to scrape.
+- *--directory*: This option specifies the directory path where the JSON files are located.
+It is a string value and defaults to *'../data/scraped'* if not provided.
+This directory is used when transforming JSON files to a DataFrame.

+## Example usage:

+- `python main.py --scrape --start 0 --end 10`
+- `python main.py --transform --directory '../data/scraped'`